Arts and Culture

 NYC DOT collaborates with the NYC Department of Cultural Affairs (DCLA) to commission permanent public art as part of capital construction projects dictated by the Percent for Art ordinance.
 NYC DOT is also responsible for managing and maintaining its Permanent Art Collection (pdf).
 For more information, visit DCLA Percent for Art Program’s website.

-Visit NYC DOT Flickr for images of past temporary art installations, permanent art and event programming: www.flickr.com/photos/nycstreets/collections.
-Sign up for the NYC DOT Arts and Culture e-newsletter Contact: arts@dot.nyc.gov Follow @nyc_dotart on Instagram
+View photos of temporary art installations and permanent art on Flickr Sign up for the NYC DOT Art e-newsletter Contact: arts@dot.nyc.gov Follow @nyc_dotart on Instagram